Transformer types: Solid-state transformer

 A solid-state transformer is actually a power converter that performs the same function as a conventional transformer, sometimes with added functionality.
 Most contain a smaller high-frequency transformer.
 It can consist of an AC-to-AC converter, or a rectifier powering an inverter.

 Instrument transformer

 Instrument transformers are typically used to operate instruments from high voltage lines or high current circuits, safely isolating measurement and control circuitry from the high voltages or currents.
 The primary winding of the transformer is connected to the high voltage or high current circuit, and the meter or relay is connected to the secondary circuit.
-Instrument transformers may also be used as an isolation transformer so that secondary quantities may be used without affecting the primary circuitry.
+Instrument transformers may also be used as isolation transformers so that secondary quantities may be used without affecting the primary circuitry.

 Terminal identifications (either alphanumeric such as H1, X1, Y1, etc. or a colored spot or dot impressed in the case) indicate one end of each winding, indicating the same instantaneous polarity and phase between windings.
 This applies to both types of instrument transformers.
 Correct identification of terminals and wiring is essential for proper operation of metering and protective relay instrumentation.